ehmiiz/ehmiizblog/content/blog/PS_ResourceGet.md

 Cmdlet          Update-PSScriptFileInfo                            1.0.1      Microsoft.PowerShell.PSResourceGet
 ```

-It's not only installing modules that's faster:

 ## What's installed?

+It's not only installing modules that's faster, it's also very fast at getting installed modules.

 Getting installed modules can be very time-consuming on shared systems, especially where you have the az modules installed, so this is a great performance win overall.